 Our urban design work is based on forming streets and squares to create a durable and vibrant public realm in which communities can flourish.
 Similarly, our architectural designs employ a recognisable language that is sensitive to its context.
 Within this framework, we take sustainability issues very seriously and are keen to ensure that the projects we undertake do not have a detrimental impact on the environment.
 By designing buildings and spaces to endure, our goal is to considerably reduce the energy involved in construction over the long term.

-Dr James Armitage has twenty-four years' experience within the field of architecture.
+Dr James Armitage has twenty-six years' experience within the field of architecture.
 As a qualified Architect, he is registered with the Architects Registration Board (ARB) and is a Chartered Member of the Royal Institute of British Architects (RIBA).
 He is a Professional Member of the Prince's Foundation for Building Community, a member of the Traditional Architecture Group (an RIBA linked society), and the International Network for Traditional Building, Architecture & Urbanism (INTBAU).

 Prior to establishing the practice, James Armitage worked within two highly acclaimed firms in London.
 The projects he was involved with ranged in size from small-scale refurbishments to large building contracts of over £80M and masterplans of up to 60 acres.
 They have included buildings for residential, commercial, collegiate, and leisure uses.